Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 3. Determine the SBOM output format you need

-4. Run Syft against the desired source: syft <source> -o <format>
+4. Run Syft against the desired source code or container: syft <source> -o <format>

 1. Syft by Anchore

-For this example, we’ll focus on Syft since it is easy to use in many different scenarios and supports a variety of ecosystems.
-Syft can run on a developer workstation, in CI systems, or as a Docker container.
-It can scan a wide variety of ecosystems, from Linux distributions to many types of build dependency specifications.
+If you are looking for a comprehensive list of open source SBOM generation tools in the wild, we track the complete list in our open source SBOM eBook.
+For this article, we’ll focus on Syft.
+It is easy to use in many different scenarios and supports a variety of ecosystems.
+Syft can run on your desktop, in CI systems, as a Docker container and scan a wide variety of ecosystems from Linux distributions to many types of build dependency specifications.

-The first thing to do is download Syft.
+The first thing to do is install Syft.
 There are a number of ways to do this:

 The recommended method to get Syft for macOS and Linux is by using curl: